Roeland Schaftenaar: College career

 Scaftenaar played NCAA Division I college basketball at Oregon State, from 2006 to 2010.

 Professional career

 Schaftenaar started his pro career by playing four years in the LEB Oro league, the Spanish second division.

 On 11 October 2014 he signed with the Greek Basket League club Rethymno.
 On 24 January 2015 he extended his contract with the club for another two years.
 After temporarily leaving the team after the first 4 games of the 2016–17 season, he returned to Rethymno on 23 January 2017, in order to replace Brandon Edwards.

 On 12 September 2017 he joined Faros Larissas of the Greek Basket League.

 On 14 September 2021, Schaftenaar signed with Básquet Coruña, staying in the Spanish Leb Oro.

 On 11 September 2022, Schaftenaar signed a one-year contract for ZZ Leiden, his first professional team in his native Netherlands.

+In June 2026, he decided to retire from professional basketball.

 National team career

 Schaftenaar is a member of the senior Dutch national basketball team.
 With the senior Dutch team, he played at the EuroBasket 2015 tournament as a starter.